-Who Are France's Yellow Vest Protesters And What Do They Want?
+Who Are France's Yellow Vest Protesters, And What Do They Want?

 How did these protests turn violent?

 Most yellow vests at blockades around France are peaceful protesters.
 Violent protests erupted over the weekend in Paris, where rioters defaced the Arc de Triomphe and the Tomb of the Unknown Soldier, looted shops, vandalized buildings and even attacked police.
-French authorities note that most of the violence and vandalism were incited by anarchists known as "casseurs" or rioters, thugs from the ultra-left and ultra-right.
+French authorities note that most of the violence and vandalism were incited by anarchists known as "casseurs" — rioters, thugs from the ultraleft and ultraright.
 Paris police held 380 people in custody after Saturday's riots.
 The city estimates total damages at $3.4 million.

 What do the protesters want?